Skip to main content

 Dysregulation in these neurotransmitter pathways can contribute to cravings, emotional eating, and increased stress, all of which can negatively impact metabolic health.
 By supporting the proper functioning of these signaling systems, inositol may contribute to improved mood regulation and healthier eating behaviors, thereby indirectly supporting long-term metabolic stability.
 This connection highlights the holistic nature of metabolic health, extending beyond mere glucose metabolism to encompass neurobiological factors.

 The long-term implications of inositol supplementation on metabolic health are supported by various clinical studies.
 A meta-analysis of randomized controlled trials demonstrated that inositol supplementation significantly reduced fasting insulin levels, HOMA-IR (Homeostatic Model Assessment of Insulin Resistance), and improved lipid profiles in individuals with insulin resistance.
-These improvements suggest a sustained positive impact on metabolic markers, which can translate into reduced risk for and type 2 diabetes over time.
+These improvements suggest a sustained positive impact on metabolic markers, which can translate into reduced risk for metabolic syndrome and type 2 diabetes over time.

 The comprehensive influence of inositol on metabolic and hormonal parameters can be summarized as follows: